 SCRABBLE® and WORDS WITH FRIENDS® are the property of their respective trademark owners.
 These trademark owners are not affiliated with, and do not endorse and/or sponsor, LoveToKnow®, its products or its websites, including yourdictionary.com.
 Use of this trademark on yourdictionary.com is for informational purposes only.

 Vowel words sound like they would be the default expectation in English.
 After all, with rare exceptions, you cannot form a normal word in English without using a vowel.
 But, what happens when you look at your Scrabble® tile rack and see you’ve got only vowels?
 Can you play words with only vowels and Y?
-AIYEE!
-Yes, you can.
+YEA.
+You can.
+Yes, even in Wordle.
 Read more about vowel words.

 Words With Friends®